NaluKit/nalu/README.md

 Nalu is ready to use with J2CL / GWT 3 as long as you do not use the nalu-plugin-gwt!

 ## To get in touch with the developer
-Please visit use us at [Nalu Gitter room](https://gitter.im/Nalukit42/Lobby).
+Please visit us at [Nalu Gitter room](https://gitter.im/Nalukit42/Lobby).

 ## Examples
 Here you will find many examples that show Nalu in action: [https://github.com/nalukit/nalu-examples](https://github.com/nalukit/nalu-examples).